-The wedge at Streedagh is sited in a very beautiful location, up on the sand dunes on the north end of the Back Strand.
+The wedge-tomb at Streedagh is sited in a very beautiful location, up on the sand dunes on the north end of the Back Strand.
 The monument was exposed by a violent storm around 1840, when the covering of sand was cleared off the wedge by the elements.
 The wedge, which has never been excavated, probably dates to around 2,500 BC, the period at the end of the Irish neolithic and beginnings of the Bronze age.

 There are stunning views from this monument in all directions.
 Sitting perched on the dunes, it overlooks the majestic escarpment of Benbulben and the Dartry Mountains to the east.
 To the south is Knocknarea and Queen Maeve's Cairn.
 Knocknarea looks quite lobsided when viewed from its north side, while it looks symmetrical and balanced from the south (eg, Carrowkeel).

-William Wakeman visited Streedagh in 1880 on his tour of Sligo, and the site remains pretty much in the same condition except that sand has covered some of the stones again.
-He illustrated the wedge and the court cairn one kilometer to the east.
+William Wakeman visited Streedagh in 1880 on his tour of the monuments of County Sligo, and the site remains pretty much in the same condition that he saw it in, except that sand has covered most of the stones again.
+His drawing shows the ring of circle stones to be quite tall like teeth, an aspect which is not visible today.

+Wakeman also illustrated the court cairn one kilometer to the east.
 The Streedagh court is very ruined today, with very little remaining of the structure.
-This may be because a ringfort or some kind of circular structure was constructed in front of the court, using stones robbed from the megalith.
-The monument is located at the crest of a low hill with fine views over the surrounding countryside, not the most typical location for a court.
+This may be because a ringfort or some kind of circular enclosure was constructed in front of the court, using stones robbed from the older building.
+The monument is located at the crest of a low hill with fine views over the surrounding countryside, an imposing location for a tomb.